decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     name?: string;
 };

-// Warning: (ae-missing-release-tag) "TargetEntityRaycastEventsSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TargetEntityRaycastHelperSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type TargetEntityRaycastEventsSystemOptions = {
+export type TargetEntityRaycastHelperSystemOptions = {
     targetEntity?: number;
 };

 // Warning: (ae-missing-release-tag) "TargetEntityRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type TargetEntityRaycastOptions = RaycastEventsSystemOptions & TargetEntityRaycastEventsSystemOptions;
+export type TargetEntityRaycastOptions = RaycastHelperSystemOptions & TargetEntityRaycastHelperSystemOptions;

 // Warning: (ae-missing-release-tag) "Task" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //